rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \motivdef an abstract circuit is simpler than a directed acyclic graph.
 The target vertex; a gate, of a given wire is not immediately extractable from the relation.
 Yet it is minimally sufficient to compute the circuit.
 A simpler structure for proofs.
 In the theory of properads, an abstract circuit models a colored pasting scheme[@yau2015-ssec8.2].

 It is worth clarifying the naming conventions.
-A gadget is a composition of gates (we will define notation for gate and gadget composition as the build predicate later).
+A gadget is a composition of gates (we will define gate and gadget composition by defining the build predicate later).
 Thus an abstract circuit is a gadget as well.
 However when we say circuit, we may refer to the following:

 - *abstract circuit* - The top level / global gadget; for program $f$, in the context of some discussion.
 - *trace table* - The concatenation of all constraints as a table. (we will define this later).
-- *arguments to core plonk* - The values $(R,X,W)$ or $(R,X,\bot)$.
+- *arguments to the core \Plonk  protocol* - The values $(R,X,W)$ or $(R,X,\bot)$.

 \begin{definition}[Build State]